cdrubin/pashlicks/README.md

 An example of some customization is available in the included _dir.lua.
 Since this is placed in the root of site all files have these values and functions available in their environment.

-Every page has some variables injected into its environment:
+Every page has some *special* variables injected into its environment:

 ```lua
 page.file     -- filename of file being processed